orbeon/orbeon-forms-doc/form-runner/feature/lease.md

 ## Overview

-When the lease feature is enabled, Form Runner prevents multiple users from concurrently editing the same form instance.
+When the Lease feature is enabled, Form Runner prevents multiple users from concurrently editing the same form instance.
 When a first user, let's call him Homer, opens a form instance for editing, Homer is assigned a *lease* on that form instance for a given duration, say 10 minutes.
 The lease gets automatically extended when Homer updates the form, say by changing the value of a field, or when Homer clicks on a button to request a lease extension (more on this below).

 ![Message showing the user owns the lease](../images/lease-own.png)